linode/apl-docs/docs/for-devs/get-started/lab-9.md

 git clone https://github.com/redkubes/nodejs-helloworld.git
 ```

-And then tag and build the image as you have done in [lab 5](lab-5).
+And then tag and build the image as you have done in the [Push images](lab-5) lab.

 ## Create a Deployment and Service